 Whether a pest or gardener’s friend, no living creature deserves to suffer

-URGENT HELP IS NEEDED if you see a hedgehog with:
+URGENT HELP IS NEEDED if you see a hedgehog:

-- Flies, tiny white eggs or maggots (small white worms) anywhere on the hedgehog.?
+- with flies, tiny white eggs or maggots (small white worms) anywhere on their body

-- A hedgehog who is very thin and not a round shape
+- that is very thin and not a round shape

-- A hedgehog that has bald patches, a crusty skin or missing spines
+- that has bald patches, a crusty skin or missing spines

-- Stays in the same spot in the open during the day for any length of time
+- that stays in the same spot in the open during the day for any length of time

-It is important to contact a Hedgehog Rescue Centre as soon as possible for more advice BUT before contacting them you can ask an adult to do the following:
+It is important to contact a Hedgehog Rescue Centre as soon as possible for more advice BUT before contacting a centre, you can ask an adult to do the following:

 - Pick the hedgehog up with an old towel to protect yourself from the prickles.
 They will not bite but may make a snorting noise and curl up.
 This is their way of protecting themselves from predators.
 They will be very sick if they do not curl up.

-- Put the hedgehog in a box with a lid, or cat cage lined with newspaper and an old towel down one end.
+- Put the hedgehog in a box with a lid or cat carrier lined with newspaper and an old towel down one end.

-- If the hedgehog is sick it will need warmth so a warm (not hot) hot water bottle covered with a 2nd towel will help.
+- If the hedgehog is sick, he/she will need warmth - a warm (not hot) hot water bottle covered with a 2nd towel will help.